Austin-Healey 3000: BJ7 sports convertible

-Mark II

 The 3000 sports convertible Mark II was launched at the end of August 1962.
 It was a true convertible with almost saloon car comfort, a new wrap-around windscreen, wind-up side windows, swiveling quarter lights and a quick-action folding roof.
 Twin SU HS6 carburettors replaced the triple SUs (total area 5.3 sq. inches, a 9.25% reduction).
 Austin-Healey claimed it could exceed 115 mph.

-91.5 per cent of all 1963 Austin Healey 3000 cars were exported mostly to North America.
+91.5 per cent of all 1963 Austin Healey 3000 cars were exported, with the majority going to North America.